 Katarina Feder is a Vice President and Director of Business Development for ARS, where she oversees new membership and client initiatives.
 A reformed theater actress, Katarina holds her undergraduate degree in English Literature from Emory University and an M.A. in Art History from New York University’s Institute of Fine Arts and an M.B.A. from New York University’s Stern School of Business.
 Her first love being literature, Katarina’s favorite works tend to be conceptual and text based.
 Check out her monthly advice column "Know Your Rights", where she answers all your questions on copyright (and then some) on artnet.com.

-Andrea Fisher-Scherer has worked at ARS for 7+ years and now holds the title of Licensing Executive, Product Development.
+Andrea Fisher-Scherer has worked at ARS for 9+ years and now holds the title of Managing Director, Merchandise Licensing.
 A fine art copyright aficionado, Andrea holds her B.A. in Art History from Pratt Institute and an M.A. in Art Market Studies from F.I.T.
 Before joining the ARS team, Andrea worked as a corporate Art Advisor, sourcing art from around the world for some of our biggest financial institutions.
 A craftsman in her own right, Andrea’s favorite artistic media are fabric and clay.

 Alan Baglia is a Senior Licensing Executive and Auction Liaison at ARS, managing copyright adherence for the auction market, media, and publishing.
 Alan was mentored by the late Harry H. Lunn Jr., a pioneering fine art photography dealer, and previously worked for Hulton/Archive, a division of Getty Images.
 Alan lives with his wife Jennifer, daughter Virginia, and their three cats in their home in central Connecticut.
 His artistic heroes include Diane Arbus, Robert Frank, and Francesca Woodman.